 - The court may issue an order on behalf of victims of sex offenses when criminal charges are filed.

 - Mandatory arrest; Possible criminal charges or contempt; Class C felony if assault or reckless endangerment, otherwise Gross Misdemeanor

 - Temporary order may be filed for up to 14 days; Court will designate the length of the order (up to two years for civil, potentially longer for criminal)

 If you are seeking protection or find yourself falsely accused of actions by a party seeking an order against you, you should consult with an attorney as soon as possible.
 A knowledgeable, skilled attorney will help you to understand your rights and options and will assist you in planning your next course of action.
-Contact our experienced attorneys at Dellino Law Group immediately.
-We will help you determine how best to proceed, taking into account your unique situation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.